-I attended the premier Crime of Grindelwald, the second movie in the Fantastic Beasts and Where to Find Them series.
+I attended the premier Crimes of Grindelwald, the second movie in the Fantastic Beasts and Where to Find Them series.
 The following review is, as always, spoiler-free and focuses on the aspects of the storytelling craft that worked and didn’t work for me.
 So without further ado, here are my thoughts:

 Wizarding World—I love being in J.K.
 Rowling’s world and meeting new characters.
 I enjoyed the nods to the Harry Potter series as well as the introduction of some new characters with allusion-filled names.

 Flow Issues—When the film finished, there was an awkward scattering of clapping followed by a general murmur of questions.
 For myself, I was quite confused.
 An hour long conversation with my wife teased out the story, but I had a hard time following.
 In hind-sight, the story had some really fun elements, but the flow was a major road block for me.
-The flow issues was the result of several sub-issues:
+The flow issue was the result of several sub-issues:

 - Main Character Time—I went into the film expecting the main character to be Newt Scamander, and I think that Rowling intended him to be.
 However, Newt got considerably less screen time than he should have, and as a result, I had a hard time getting into the other characters.
 It’s difficult to access secondary characters when you struggle to access the main character.
 Additionally, Newt was mostly a reactive character who was ‘just there’ while other characters made decisions instead of actively driving the story with his choices.